aquaproj/aqua-renovate-config/README.md

 ### `installer-script` Preset

-The preset `installer-script` updates the shell script aqua-installer and aqua itself.
+The preset `installer-script` updates the shell script aqua-installer and aqua.
 You have to pass fileMatch as parameter.

 ```json